Emergency Lighting: The Definitive Guide

 United Kingdom Regulations for Emergency Lighting

 The UK has more robust and clearly defined emergency lighting regulations.
-English residents can rely on the Regulatory Reform (Fire Safety) Order 2005 and the Building Regulations 2010 Fire Safety for details regarding general safety procedures in the event of an emergency, including proper emergency lighting guidelines.
+English residents can rely on the Regulatory Reform (Fire Safety) Order 2005 and the Building Regulations 2010 Fire Safety for details regarding general safety procedures in an emergency, including proper emergency lighting guidelines.

 Highlights of the UK emergency lighting regulations are as follows.

-• Emergency and escape lighting is mandatory for almost all buildings except private residential premises.
+• Emergency and escape lighting is mandatory for all buildings except private residential premises.

 • According to BS 5266-1 regulation, buildings will provide adequate escape routes.